JesseTG/p-event/readme.md

 **Note**: `event` is a string for a single event type, for example, `'data'`.
 To listen on multiple events, pass an array of strings, such as `['started', 'stopped']`.

 The returned promise has a `.cancel()` method, which when called, removes the event listeners and causes the promise to never be settled.
+However, for new code, it's recommended to use the [`signal` option](#signal) instead.

 #### emitter